-Fewer records than the value set may be re-ranked if AI Re-Ranking doesn’t gather significant traffic on enough records.
+Fewer records than the value set may be re-ranked if Dynamic Re-Ranking doesn’t gather significant traffic on enough records.

 Give more weight to recent events

 To give more weight to recent events in the ranking computation, you can enable the Event freshness option.
 If you don’t, an event that happened four weeks ago impacts re-ranking the same way as an event that happened yesterday.
 Enabling event freshness better handles seasonality and shorter search trends.

 Once you toggle Event freshness on, the engine recomputes re-ranking so that newer events have more weight than older ones.
 You don’t have to make any other changes—coding or otherwise.

 By default, Dynamic Re-Ranking uses the events sent to the re-ranked index.
 You can use another index as the source for the events by changing the Events source index option.